-- (1) Individual financing between foreign companies of which subsidiaries directly and indirectly hold 100% voting shares is not subject to the limit of 40% of the lender's net asset of thef period, but is limited to 100% total assets. - (Note 4) The financing provided to others are coded as follows: - (1) Business contacts is coded "1". - (2) Short-term financing is coded "2". - (Note 5) If financing provided to others is coded "1", the amount of business transactions should be filled in.
-The amount of operation is the amount of business transaction in recent year between lender and the counterparty. - (Note 6) If financing provided to others is coded "2".
-The reasons for the necessary loans and funds and the use of the loans and counterparty shall be specified, such as repayment, purchasing equipments, necesarry for operating, etc. - (Note 7) The balance of which is the maximum balance of financing provided to others in the current year. - (Note 8) The subsidiary of the Company JING TAI merged with JUOKU TECHNOLOGY via short-form merger as of 30 September 2020.
-JUOKU TECHNOLOGY is the surviving company. - (Note 9) The exchange rate of the USD to the NTD is 1:28.43.
+(1) Individual financing between foreign companies of which subsidiaries directly and indirectly hold 100% voting shares is not subject to the limit of 40% of the lender's net asset of thef period, but is limited to 100% total assets.

+(Note 4) The financing provided to others are coded as follows:

+(1) Business contacts is coded "1".

+(2) Short-term financing is coded "2".

+(Note 5) If financing provided to others is coded "1", the amount of business transactions should be filled in.
+The amount of operation is the amount of business transaction in recent year between lender and the counterparty.

+(Note 6) If financing provided to others is coded "2".
+The reasons for the necessary loans and funds and the use of the loans and counterparty shall be specified, such as repayment, purchasing equipments, necessary for operating, etc.

+(Note 7) The balance of which is the maximum balance of financing provided to others in the current year.

-The exchange rate of the IDR to the NTD is 1:0.0017.
+(Note 8) The exchange rate of the USD to the NTD is 1:27.63.